cloudfoundry/docs-cfcr/docs/installing/gcp/index.md

 	* Google Cloud Resource Manager API V2 (both the original and V2 versions are required)
 	* Google Identity and Access Management (IAM) API

-	To enable this API, perform the following steps:
+	To enable these APIs, perform the following steps:

 	1. Navigate to the GCP Console.
 	1. From the left-hand navigation, select **APIs & services > Library**.